Ground Lease Real Estate Agreement Explained

 Not Able to Relocate Easily

 The tenant may have invested a great deal of money into their current location and may not be able to relocate easily or at all.

 A ground lease can be difficult to understand

 Finally, it’s important to remember that ground leases are usually complex legal documents, meaning that it’s essential to have an experienced attorney review the lease before you sign it.
 They will be able to assist you in drafting a lease agreement that meets your needs and protects your interests.
 Otherwise, you could be inadvertently agreeing to terms that are not in your best interests.

 Is A Ground Lease Good For My Business?

-A ground lease can provide businesses with much-needed flexibility.
-For example, if business conditions change or the company decides to move its operations, it can do so without having to purchase or sell the property.
+A commercial ground lease can provide businesses with much-needed flexibility.
+A ground lease example: if business conditions change or the company decides to move its operations, it can do so without having to purchase or sell the property.
 In addition, a ground lease can be negotiated to allow both property owners and developers to achieve their financial and business goals.

 Given these points, a ground lease can provide the best value to the landlord, tenant, and lender for the right client.
 By understanding the risk and benefits, as well as the typical party’s motivations, an attorney working on a ground lease can best prepare his client for the unlikely eventualities that may face a party to a ground lease – whether they come in the first year or the ninety-ninth.